In NYC it's 'survival of fittest for fashion brands' - KVIA

 Laura Ciccarello, 35, was running sales for a Chinese factory that specialized in dresses.
 Though the factory was slowly reopening after the peak in the pandemic in China, once it spread to the U.S. she said the factory had no choice but to put her job on hold after all of its orders got canceled by retailers mid-March.

 Ciccarello is updating her resume and portfolio while pairing up with a supplier for lounge wear she designed.
 She also teamed with another supplier to produce masks, gowns and gloves to sell to medical providers and restaurant chains.
-And she’s also using her political contacts to help bring back manufacturing to the U.S.
+And she’s also using her political contacts to help bring back certain jobs in sales, design and production to the U.S.

 “This will be survival of the fittest for fashion brands, “ she added.